A microphysically inspired approach to dark matter-dark energy interactions: first bounds on dark-sector scattering cross sections

-To assess the viability of the proposed IDE model, we constrain its free parameters using the observational datasets and statistical framework discussed in Section \ref{data}.
-We perform a Bayesian analysis, sampling the posterior probability distributions of the free parameters for each observational dataset individually (PP, CCs, BAO, PCMB) and in various combinations.
+\textit{ Results} --- To assess the viability of the proposed IDE model, we constrain its free parameters using the observational datasets and statistical framework introduced above.
+We perform a Bayesian analysis, sampling the posterior probability distributions of the free parameters for each combination of observational datasets.

 We adopt wide, flat priors for the standard cosmological parameters $(\Omega_{\text{DM0}}, \Omega_{\text{b0}}, w, H_0)$.
 Regarding the interaction rate coefficients, given the lack of prior knowledge about their expected magnitude, we adopt a non-informative {Jeffreys Prior} (or log-uniform prior).
 This choice ensures scale invariance, effectively assigning equal prior probability to each order of magnitude.
 Consequently, we sample the exponents $A$ and $B$ from a uniform distribution, such that the physical interaction rates are given by $10^A$ and $10^B$.
 The complete set of priors is summarized in Table \ref{tab:Prior}.